Expand mobile version menu

 • Records facts to prepare reports that document incidents and activities.

-• Renders aid to accident victims and other persons requiring first aid for physical injuries.
+• Renders aid to accident survivors and other persons requiring first aid for physical injuries.

 • Investigates illegal or suspicious activities.